 Kodasalli Dam Backwaters

 On the way back from Sathodi falls, after you trek/hike back, you can take a break at a small tea stall.
-With permission from the tea vendor, you can visit his private estate and a mild downhill trek will take you to the backwaters of Kodasalli Dam.
+With permission from the tea vendor, you can visit his private estate.
+A mild downhill trek/hike will take you to the backwaters of Kodasalli Dam.
 Kodasalli Dam is constructed across River Kali to generate power from the stored water.
 Water from Sathodi falls flows downstream to join this backwaters.

 There are several dead tree trunks that protrude out of the water near the banks of the lake and gives an interesting view.
 You can find few more tree trunks are cut and are lying around on the ground.
 On a chilly day, it is an amazing moment to sit in one of those trunks and sip a hot cup of tea, and at the same time admire the beauty of the lake/backwaters and the surrounding thick evergreen forest!